20061228johnlay-create/websites/shizuku/guide/setup.md

 ### Start via wireless debugging: immediately fail after tapping "Enter pairing code"

-#### MIUI (Xiaomi, POCO)

-Switch notification style to "Android" from "Notification" - "Notification shade" in system settings.
+#### MIUI (Xiaomi)UISwitch notification style to "Android" from "Notification" - "Notification shade" in system settingShizuku

 ### Start via wireless debugging/Start by connecting to a computer: the permission of adb is limited